AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 # Examples

 These examples will get you through most of the heavy lifting to get some points into your time-series.

+### Authentication credentials

+The `/Server` option is required for all operations performed.
+The `/Username` and `/Password` options default to the stock "admin" credentials, but can be changed as needed.

+### Use positional arguments to save typing

+Certain frequently used options do not need to be specified using the `/name=value` or `-name=value` syntax.

+The `/Command=`, `/TimeSeries=`, and `/CsvFile=` options can all omit their option name. `PointZilla` will be able to determine the appropriate option name from the command line context.

 ## Append *something* to a time-zeries